tirtha-24/Fake-News-Classifier/README.md

 1. LSTM, nearly 97% accuracy.
 2. Bidirectional LSTM, nearly 99 % accuracy.

+Note: keras library is used for deep learning models.

 Bidirectional LSTM and logistic regression are the winner models in this case.
 But, sequence models like LSTM considers the sequence information and learns the order dependency in a sentence.
 Thus, considering the sequence information is a mandatory criteria.
 Therefore, bidirectional LSTM is considered as the final model for this project.